Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

  - **NDWI** (Normalized Difference Water Index)
  - **NDVI** (Normalized Difference Vegetation Index)
  - **NDCI** (Normalized Difference Chlorophyll Index)

-> In Sentinel-2 the bands used in this analysis are:
-> - RED: B4
-> - RED Edge: B5
-> - GREEN: B3
-> - NIR: B8

 #### NDWI
 The NDWI is used to monitor changes related to water content in water bodies was used to detect the water’s surface.
 In this analysis it was used to separate the lake from the sorrounding land, in order to perform the next analyses only on the area within the lake.